 “I had read this brief passage in Descartes’ work that animals are nothing more than machines, like plants that bend toward the light.
 He thought that animals are just a complicated natural occurrence and that their reactions are based on stimulus…I think his philosophy is reflective in things that we see today, and I wanted to find some evidence that perhaps would counter this way of thinking—I found that in looking at evidence of animal PTSD (post-traumatic stress disorder),” she said.

 As an animal lover, Hoffman sees Descartes’ philosophy as counterintuitive, but she admits he offers some strong arguments that have filtered into science today.
 Some people think that animals don’t suffer or feel pain the same way humans do.
-As part of her Presidential Scholar research, she found that animals react to traumatic situations with a distinct psychological and minded reaction, much like humans.
-She examined new scientific research to construct her philosophical argument, which she recently presented to a colloquium at SUNY Potsdam.
+As part of her research, she found that animals react to traumatic situations with a distinct psychological and minded reaction, much like humans.
+She examined new scientific research to construct her philosophical argument, which she presented to the Presidential Scholars colloquium her senior year at SUNY Potsdam.

 “Kate-Nicole is a model of student excellence in all imaginable senses of the phrase.
 Indeed, it is difficult to imagine a student who has taken better advantage of the opportunities SUNY Potsdam offers,” said Curry.

-In addition to her work as a Presidential Scholar and finishing her double major in music and philosophy, Hoffman still finds time to be a frequent volunteer at the Potsdam Humane Society.
-She has also served as a student representative on the Honors Advisory Council, and as vice president of both the Writer's Café and the Philosophy Forum.
-She has also worked as a resident assistant during her sophomore and junior years, and she interned in the president’s office during her junior and senior years.
+In addition to her work as a Presidential Scholar and double majoring in music and philosophy, Hoffman still found time to be a frequent volunteer at the Potsdam Humane Society.
+She also served as a student representative on the Honors Advisory Council, and as vice president of both the Writer's Café and the Philosophy Forum.
+She also worked as a resident assistant during her sophomore and junior years, and she interned in the president’s office during her junior and senior years.

 Although she has embraced her pursuit of philosophy at SUNY Potsdam, music has remained an integral part of her undergraduate experience.
 “I’ve really grown as a musician.
 A lot of that is due to all of the professors at Crane, but especially my voice professor Jonathan Stinson, who has been really incredible…he’s supportive, not just of my music career, but also of pretty much everything I do,” Hoffman said.

-Hoffman is a member of the Crane Choir and Crane Chorus, and she recently played the role of Goldilocks in the children’s opera, “The Three Bears.”
-Her biggest stage was Carnegie Hall last year in New York City, where Hoffman was a soloist in Ralph Vaughan Williams’ “Serenade to Music” during a special concert with the Crane Symphony Orchestra and Crane Chorus.
+Hoffman was a member of the Crane Choir and Crane Chorus, and during her last semester on campus she played the role of Goldilocks in the children’s opera, “The Three Bears.”
+During her junior year, Hoffman made an appearance on stage at Carnegie Hall in New York City, where she was a soloist in Ralph Vaughan Williams’ “Serenade to Music” during a special concert with the Crane Symphony Orchestra and Crane Chorus.

-Hoffman admits she was nervous to stand on the grand stage of Carnegie Hall.
+Hoffman was admittedly nervous to be singing on the grand stage of Carnegie Hall.
 “I always get a little bit emotional during big concerts like this.
 Singing those incredible pieces, there’s just nothing like it,” Hoffman recalls.

-As she closes this chapter of her life and heads to Canada for her graduate work, she encourages incoming freshman and current students to make connections and reach out to people on campus.
+As she closed the chapter of her undergraduate career and headed to Canada for her graduate work, she encouraged incoming freshman and current students to make connections and reach out to people on campus.

-“The faculty are just so concerned about your growth as a student, as an individual, not just in my majors.
+“The faculty are just so concerned about your growth as a student and as an individual.
 Almost every faculty member I’ve encountered would drop anything if I have a question—it’s really just incredible,” Hoffman said.